 The rights attached to the Depository Receipts included in this Offering vest as per the date that the Issue Price has been paid to Fastned and the Depository Receipts are delivered to the Depository Receipt Holder by registration in the Register.

-Words and expressions in this Prospectus, as included in the list of definitions in paragraph 9, start with a capital letter and have, unless the context otherwise requires, the meanings that are described in the list of definitions.
+Capitalised words and expressions used in this Prospectus have, unless the context otherwise requires, the meanings ascribed thereto in the list of definitions in paragraph 9.